eLearning

 In-Person Instructor-Led Training

 This one is somewhat self-explanatory.
-Sometimes it’s an interactive event and sometimes it’s simply someone standing at the front of the room with a PowerPoint.
-Just standing at the front of the room isn’t very productive or effective for training, but it’s common.
+Sometimes, it’s an interactive event; sometimes, it’s simply someone standing at the front of the room with a PowerPoint.
+Standing at the front of the room isn’t very productive or effective for training, but it’s common.

-I’ve been to events that are full-day events with salespeople that involve activities, roleplaying, presentations, and more.
-I’ve also been in events that are in a conference room for 4 hours and bore me to tears.
-How effective in-person training is depends on the instructional designer and trainer, how well it’s all coordinated, and the length among many other factors.
+I’ve observed full-day events involving activities, roleplaying, presentations, and more with salespeople.
+I’ve also been to events in a conference room for 4 hours, which bore me to tears.
+Effective in-person training depends on the instructional designer and trainer, how well it’s all coordinated, and the length, among many other factors.

 One fact remains, though.
 In-person instructor-led training can be expensive and takes people away from their jobs.
-If everyone isn’t in the same building, then it involves travel including potentially long flights, days out of the job, and the discomfort of having to stay somewhere unfamiliar.
+If everyone isn’t in the same building, it involves travel, including potentially long flights, days out of the job, and the discomfort of staying somewhere unfamiliar.

-So, there better be a really strong case for making people go somewhere in person if it’s overly disruptive to their lives.
-Children have to be left behind, daily routines can get impacted, and they’re all around pretty disruptive and unpleasant.
+So, there better be a strong case for making people go somewhere in person if it’s overly disruptive to their lives.
+Children must be left behind, daily routines can get impacted, and they’re pretty disruptive and unpleasant.

-So, even if training is done in the same building, it’s not ideal and impacts employees a great deal.
+So, even if training is done in the same building, it’s not ideal and impacts employees greatly.
 It’s what we call synchronous learning in the instructional design field.
 That’s because everyone is doing it at the same time.

 Virtual Instructor-Led Training

-This is also a synchronous format of training because you have to log into a virtual room with everyone else and the trainer at a specific time.
-It’s less disruptive than in person but it’s still disruptive.
+This is also a synchronous training format because you have to log into a virtual room with everyone else and the trainer at a specific time.
+It’s less disruptive than in person, but it’s still disruptive.
 Usually, they’re shorter, though, which makes the disruption a lot more bearable.

-You still have the problem of missing content if you do have to step away for a minute but that’s not as big of an issue.
-There’s no travel involved which is another bonus unless you like to travel for your job.
+You still have the problem of missing content if you have to step away for a minute, but that’s not as big of an issue.
+No travel is involved, another bonus unless you like to travel for your job.
 I suspect most people do not, though, especially if they have a family.

-If they do like to travel because they have a family, then I’d argue that they need to reevaluate their priorities and their life.
+If they like to travel because they have a family, then I’d argue that they must reevaluate their priorities and lives.

 In-person and virtual training are the two main types of synchronous training types.
-They introduce interesting obstacles to learning and to us don’t fit how technology should be trained.
-This is the main reason we don’t do either instructor-led or virtual instructor-led training.
+They introduce interesting obstacles to learning and don’t fit how technology should be trained.
+This is why we don’t do either instructor-led or virtual instructor-led training.

-Then there are the asynchronous learning types of training which can be done whenever and typically wherever.
+Then there are the asynchronous training types, which can be done whenever and typically wherever.

 Self-Paced Training or Performance Support

 This next group is all the asynchronous types of training.
-They’re there when you need them and can be used anytime you like at your convenience.
-You can even pause and step away for a few minutes if you’d like.
-Pretty much all the major education platforms out there such as LinkedIn Learning, Udemy, and Coursera are entirely asynchronous learning platforms.
+They’re there when you need them and can be used anytime.
+You can pause and step away for a few minutes if you’d like.
+Almost all major education platforms, such as LinkedIn Learning, Udemy, and Coursera, are entirely asynchronous learning platforms.

-These are my favorite types of training and judging by employee feedback, in almost every type of organization they’re employees’ favorite too.
-There’s the occasional holdout for in-person training and the thinking that it’s the best.
-But they’re in the vast minority and with no proof to back it up.
+These are my favorite types of training, and judging by employee feedback, they’re employees’ favorite in almost every kind of organization.
+There’s the occasional holdout for in-person training and thinking it’s the best.
+But they’re in the vast minority, with no proof to back it up.

-Every survey I’ve reviewed from courses confirms that asynchronous training is the preferred method, especially self-paced courses which are commonly also known as eLearning (however you want to spell it).
+Every survey I’ve reviewed from courses confirms that asynchronous training is the preferred method, especially self-paced courses, commonly known as eLearning (however you want to spell it).

 Let’s get into that one!